UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-24-team11-panoptic-image-segmentation.md

 The following code block will take about 5 hours to run fully.
 If you do not wish to wait all that time and would rather unzip in bursts, you can comment out all but the unzip command that your want to execute and run the cell for each unzip command.
 This allows you to unzip the files in chunks of time instead of all at once.

-You will know that all files have been correctly extracted if when you run the code block again there are no outputs start with `extracting`
+You will know that all files have been correctly extracted if when you run the code block again there are no outputs start with `extracting`.

 > **Note:** <br>
     1. You will need a GPU runtime to run the `download_dataset.py` python script. <br>